SWFSC/eSDM/README.md

 To access the GUI online without installing it locally, go to https://swoodman.shinyapps.io/eSDM/

-To run the GUI locally, install the `eSDM` package and then run the following code in your RStudio console:
+To run the GUI locally, install `eSDM` and then run the following code in your RStudio console:

 ```r
 eSDM::eSDM_GUI()